pinterest/gestalt/docs/markdown/ios/toast.md

   </Group>
   <Group>
   <Dont title="Don't" />
-  - Use lengthy, technical jargon or local idioms that will be hard to translate to other languages
+  - Use long technical jargon or local idioms that will be hard to translate to other languages
   </Group>
 </TwoCol>